-There are many more patients like Emily who needs our help.
+But there are many more patients like Emilia who need our help.

 Media about our actions

 "Patient advocate and lawyer Adrian Goretzki, founder and president of the Healthcare Education Institute in Poland, has also helped families of raredisease patients cross the border and arrange needed medical care.